Disappearance of Frederick Valentich

-Frederick Valentich (/ˈvæləntɪtʃ/) was an Australian pilot who disappeared while on a 125 nmi flight in a Cessna 182L light aircraft, registered VH-DSJ, over Bass Strait.
-On the evening of Saturday 21 October 1978, twenty-year-old Valentich informed Melbourne air traffic control that he was being accompanied by an aircraft about 1000 ft above him and that his engine had begun running roughly, before finally reporting: "It's not an aircraft."
+Frederick Valentich (/ˈvæl.ən.tɪtʃ/, VAL-ən-tich) was an Australian pilot who disappeared while on a 125 nmi flight in a Cessna 182L light aircraft, registered VH-DSJ, over Bass Strait.
+On the evening of Saturday 21 October 1978, twenty-year-old Valentich informed Melbourne air traffic control that he was being accompanied by an aircraft about 1000 ft above him and that his engine had begun running roughly, before finally reporting: "It's not an aircraft".

 There were belated reports of a UFO sighting in Australia on the night of the disappearance; however, the Department of Transport was sceptical that a UFO was behind Valentich's disappearance, and some of their officials speculated that "Valentich became disorientated and saw his own lights reflected in the water, or lights from a nearby island, while flying upside down".